Online Forensic Interview Training Course

 Target Audience:

-Child Protective Services (CPS), Law Enforcement, and other Child Protection Services Professionals.
+Child Protective Services (CPS), Child Advocacy Centers (CAC), Law Enforcement, and all Child Protection Services (CPS) and Emergency Medical Services (EMS) professionals.

 Forensic interview training